ZhixinLai/Insincere-questions-classification-in-Quora/readme.md

 [Bi-GRU] The principle of Bidirectional GRU(Bi-GRU) is the same as Bi-LSTM.
 We subsitute the LSTM layers in Bi-LSTM based model with GRU layers and get the public score of 0.655.
 ## Attention Mechanism
+Without Attention Mechanism, machine reads the whole sentence equally and compresses all information into a fixlength vector.
+The idea of Attention Mechanism enalbles machine to capture keywords and reweight hidden layer[5].
+Here, we combine the Bi-LSTM and Bi-GRU with attension layer seperately and get the public score of 0.670 and 0.671 respectively.
 ## Different embeddings and their combination
+Embedding is used to transform word to vector.
+Google-News, Glove, Paragram and Wiki are provided in the kernel of Kaggle.
+Among those four embeddings, we focus on Glove.
+Besides, We try to combine four embeddings to generate 1200 dimensional vector by connecting 4 vectors of 300 dimensions.
+The public scores of Bi-LSTM with attention layer and four embeddings is 0.682.
 ## Blending different models
+We blend different models together, including CNN, Bi- LSTM with attension layer, Bi-LSTM with average pooling and maxpooling, Bi-GRU with attension layer, Bi-GRU with average pooling and maxpooling.
+We use two methods of blending,the linear blend and neural network stacking.
+We use the outputs of five models to retrain a linear regression.
+The public scores of linear blend is 0.690.
+We also use outputs of five models to train a feedforward neural network with one 64-units hidden layer.
+However, the public scores of neural network stacking is 0.665 and overfitting problem may lead to the bad performance.
 # Summary and conclusions
+## Comparison of different models
+CNN has achieved excellent result in the project, but RNN performs better because RNN could capture long-distance dependency information.
+In the project, the performance of LSTM is close to the performance of GRU.
+Bi-GRU and Bi-LSTM have better performance than GRU and LSTM respectively, because BRNN accomplishes training simultaneously in both positive and negative time directions.
+## Effectiveness of attention mechanism
+From the results of Bi-LSTM and Bi-GRU with attention mechanism, attention layer helps improve the model’s performance, because it would reweight the hidden layer and emphasize the important information
+## Different Embeddings combination
+From the results of Bi-LSTM with glove embedding and Bi-LSTM with four embeddings, the input vector of 1200 dimensions contains more information than input vector of 300 dimensions and thus Bi-LSTM with four embeddings gets higher score.